parhamyassini/orca-application-evaluation/README.md

 ## Organization
 ### Codes
 Codes directory contains python scripts for server and client applications.

+### Docker
-The "docker" sub-directory, contains the image for running multiple clients inside one host (check next section for instructions).
+The "docker" sub-directory, contains the image and required files for running multiple clients inside one host (check next section for instructions).

 ### deploy.py
 The deploy.py script uses Python *Fabric* for performing the necessary steps on the receiver machines from a centeralized machine.
 This code should be located at the server machine (currently cs-nsl-ramses).